marcoag/ros_gazebo_ws/README.md

 ### 5.1 Get the workspace ready:

-In ROS2 it is usually a common practict to use `colcon` as the tool to build your packages.
+In ROS2 it is usually a common practice to use `colcon` as the tool to build your packages.
 It is an iteration on the ROS build tools `catkin_make`, `catkin_make_isolated`, `catkin_tools` and `ament_tools`.
 You can install it from the oficial usual Ubuntu repositories:
 ```